Tour Our Facility

 • Ammonia is toxic to aquatic life in the Big Sioux River.
 The ammonia creates a huge oxygen demand in the River, for every pound of ammonia discharged into the Big Sioux River, requires 4.6 pounds of oxygen to stabilize into nitrate nitrogen.
 This would consume a lot of oxygen in the River that is needed by the fish and other aquatic life found swimming in the river.

-• The Surface Water Discharge Permit issued by the State of South Dakota Department of Natural Resources, limits the amount of ammonia that can be discharged into the Big Sioux River.
+• The Surface Water Discharge Permit issued by the State of South Dakota Department of Environment and Natural Resources, limits the amount of ammonia that can be discharged into the Big Sioux River.

 The ammonia is converted to nitrates using a two-step biological process: